 Prostitution was rife throughout the Middle Ages, and while the clergy weren’t happy about it, they made little effort to stop it.
 Clerics realized that many men needed this outlet and that a lack of prostitution could do more harm than good.
 They feared that otherwise, men would corrupt respectable women or, even worse, turn to homosexuality.

-Despite being tolerated, there were ordinances that reflected prostitutes’ lowly standing in society.
-They were obligated to wear certain types of clothing so that they could be distinguished from ladies.
-They had to live in certain areas of cities and had no legal standing in a court of law.
+Despite being tolerated, some ordinances reflected the prostitutes’ lowly standing in society.
+They were obligated to wear certain types of clothing so that they could be distinguished from respectable ladies.
+In addition, they had to live in certain areas of the city and had no legal standing in a court of law.
 Brothels were usually thinly disguised as bathhouses or craft shops like embroideries, where women could serve as “apprentices.”

-Many European countries during the Middle Ages had laws which regarded consummation as an integral part of the marriage ceremony.
+Many European countries during the Middle Ages had laws that regarded consummation as an integral part of the marriage ceremony.
 Therefore, if someone was unable or unwilling to procreate, their partner could request an annulment.
-An inability to perform the marital duty could result in a trial where the man had to prove that he was physically capable of having sex.
+In addition, an inability to perform the marital duty could result in a trial where the man had to prove that he was physically capable of having sex.

 8 Women Used Contraceptives

 Since ancient times, humans have developed numerous techniques to avoid conception.
 However, until recently, historians believed that usage of contraceptives dropped sharply during the Middle Ages.
-For starters, the Catholic Church frowned greatly upon them, since they saw procreation as a gift from God and the entire reason to get married.
-Furthermore, scholars believed that women would not be interested in limiting pregnancies, anyway, due to high infant mortality rates.
+For starters, the Catholic Church frowned greatly upon them since they saw procreation as a gift from God and the entire reason to get married.
+Furthermore, scholars believed that women would not be interested in limiting pregnancies due to high infant mortality rates.

 The late Middle Ages were characterized, among other things, by prolific witch hunts, which saw tens of thousands of people (mostly women) persecuted for witchcraft.
 Numerous “suspicious” practices could get you declared a witch, and sometimes, this included midwifery.